rdkcentral/rdk-halif-avsync/docs/pages/av-sync.md

 The `HAL` implementation is expected to released under the Apache License 2.0.

 ### Build Requirements
 The source code must build into a shared library and must be named as libXavsync.so where X denotes the `SoC` `AV Sync` module.
-The build mechanism must be independent of Yocto.
+The build mechanism should be independent of Yocto.

 ### Variability Management
 Any change to the interface must be reviewed and approved by component architects and owners.